JonasunderscoreJones/docs.jonasjones.dev/docs/consolemc.md

 :::danger

-This mod can be very dangerous on public servers and may only be used with caution.
+This mod can be very dangerous on public servers and should only be used with caution.
 Anyone that is an operator on the server can do **ANYTHING** to the server and potentially all systems connected to the network.

 USE AT YOUR OWN RISK!